-- Distinguish feed forward control from feedback control. - Explain the main features of performance reports. - Explain how performance evaluation is carried out. - Explain the use of benchmarking in performance evaluation. - Explain and give examples of non-financial performance indicators. - Explain the nature and use of the Balanced Scorecard. - Understand how management may set standards of performance and reward achievement of standards.
+- Distinguish feed forward control from feedback control. - Explain the main features of performance reports. - Explain how performance evaluation is carried out. - Explain the use of benchmarking in performance evaluation. - Explain and give examples of non-financial performance indicators. - Explain the nature and use of the Balanced Scorecard. - Understand how management may set standards of performance and reward achievement of standards. - Describe and discuss examples of research into performance measurement.

-23.1 Introduction
+16.1 Introduction

 This management accounting text has been based throughout on the view that those who manage a business have a need and a desire to make informed judgements and decisions.
 In a continuing cycle of management action, there will be a judgement, from which a decision will be formed, followed by evaluation of that decision and a new judgement based on that evaluation.
 The stage at which the decision is evaluated requires management accounting to exercise its score-keeping function by devising quantitative measures of performance.
 It also calls on management accounting to direct attention to those areas most urgently requiring a judgement and a further decision.
-Management functions have been described in Chapter 16 in terms of planning, decision making and control.
+Management functions have been described in Chapter 1 in terms of planning, decision making and control.

 Planning is sometimes referred to as feed forward control.
 This means making predictions of outputs expected at some future time and then quantifying those predictions, in management accounting terms.
-The budgetary process (Chapter 21) and setting standards (Chapter 22) are examples of management accounting approaches which have a feed forward (or planning) aspect.
+The budgetary process (Chapter 13) is an example of a management accounting approach which has a feed forward (or planning) aspect.
 Feed forward control systems are very effective, if carried out well, because they anticipate problems rather than wait for them to happen.

-Chapter 22 has also dealt with variance analysis as a technique for control in comparing the actual outcome with the standard expected.
+Chapter 14 explained budget variance analysis as a technique for control in comparing the actual outcome with the standard expected.
 This is sometimes referred to as feedback control.
 This is useful for looking back at what went wrong (or what went well) and for taking corrective action to ensure that a problem does not continue.

-In this chapter we consider in more depth feedback control, which involves comparing outputs achieved against outputs desired and taking corrective action if necessary.
+This chapter considers in more depth feedback control, which involves comparing outputs achieved against outputs desired and taking corrective action if necessary.
 To provide this type of control it is essential to identify the responsibility for the costs and for taking whatever action is required.
 The term responsibility centre is used to identify the unit to which a feedback report is to be made.
 A responsibility centre could be a cost centre where the individual manager has responsibility only for costs, a profit centre where the individual manager has responsibility for costs and revenues, or an investment centre where the individual manager has responsibility for costs, revenues and investment in assets.
-(Cost centre, profit centre and investment centre are defined in Chapter 17.)